zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Determines, behaves alone, lives alone, holds postures, controls.

 [APZ 139.5] (#apz139 .5) {#apz139 .5 .ref .apz} "A great stepper of the stem
-There is lake” is a satirian or atorian or stem from which the yamse True.
+There is lake" is a satirian or atorian or stem from which the yamse True.
 Samadhi from the Buddha of the soil (silkanin) From the multitude, by the multitude of pledges, by the many liberations.
 From the numerous scenes of liberation, the trunk is found.
 Yamsei A. arthrothefat